 How has skating for a company that releases so many different skates and innovative technologies been?
 What are you favorite skate setups throughout the years?

 It is great to skate for such a big company like Powerslide, with this awesome crew.
-I have had many opportunities to test new products and I was also involved with helping develop new products as well.
+I have had many opportunities to test new products and was also involved with helping develop new products as well.
 I have had so many skates that it is hard to choose the best one!
-I would have to say that I liked my first custom HC Evo (red & black) skates the most.
+My first custom HC Evo (red & black) skates are the skates I liked the most.

 How is skating slalom on triskates compare to skating them on a freestyle setup?
 How are the Katana Trinity Frames?